amj1022/LifestylePlugin/README.md

 ## Introduction

 This plugin is still in early development phases.
 The purpose of this being to add features to enhance gameplay in Minecraft.
-In its current stage of development the features are limited to wands.
+In its current stage of development the features are limited.

 ## Features